ahoff314/rpsls/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Rock Paper Scissors Lizard Spock is a fun variant of the classic game we all know and love.
-Many different Guess a Number games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ##Files Included: